mozilla/data-review/review.md

 * The data falls within the Web activity category AND is default-on.

-8) Does there need to be a check-in in the future to determine whether to renew the data?
-(Yes/No) (If yes, set a todo reminder or file a bug if appropriate)**

-9) Does the data collection use a third-party collection tool? **If yes, escalate to legal.**
+8) Does the data collection use a third-party collection tool? **If yes, escalate to legal.**